 Pemphigus is a group of rare autoimmune skin conditions that cause large fluid filled blisters to form.
 An autoimmune disorder develops when the immune system malfunctions and creates antibodies that attack and cause damage to a part of the body.
-In pemphigus, desmogleins are attacked.
-Desmogleins function as the glue of the epidermis.
+In pemphigus, molecules called desmogleins are attacked.
+Desmogleins function as the glue of the epidermis (outer layer of the skin).
 When the desmogleins are destroyed epidermal cells become separated.
-This is called ancantholysis and results in blisters that form on the skin and mucous membranes.
+This is called ancantholysis and results in blisters that form on the skin and mucous membranes (mucus-secreting tissue such as those lining the mouth and nose).
 Pemphigus can occur in any race and gender.
 Onset is most common in middle or older adults but two types, pemphigus vulgaris and pemphigus foliaceous, occur in young adults and children.
 Certain ethnic groups are more prone to developing pemphigus vulgaris, including people of eastern European Jewish and Mediterranean descent.
 Pemphigus is similar to pemphigoid, another group of rare autoimmune blistering disorders.
 The blisters in pemphigus are more superficial and fragile than those in pemphigoid.

 Symptoms of Pemphigus